DickingAround/InconvenientMessageDetection/README.txt

+--------------------How to use it------------------ ./main.py -help
+Prints these instructions.

+./main.py -t
+Runs the unit and integration tests.

+./main.py <imageName> <fileName> <numberOfSecondsToUseComputingTheObfuscation>
+Obfuscates the file into the image.

+./main.py <imageName> -d
+De-obfuscates the file until complete.
+If there is no file in the image this will never finish.

+--------------------How it works------------------
 Goal: To obscure data in an image such that it takes compute power to find that data.

 How does it work, at a high level: